THE STUPSKI FOUNDATION IS ON THE MOVE!

 Because of our deep engagement in the strategic planning process, we are unable to accept applications or inquiries regarding funding.
 We will post updated information as soon as we are fully operational and ready to make financial awards.

-We look forward to connecting with many of you in the future and are excited about supporting organizations that are doing powerful work to improve the lives of others.
+We look forward to connecting with many of you in the future and are excited about supporting a variety of organizations that are doing important and powerful work.